#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-If the soil isn't cold and frozen, consider planting your flower, veggie, or fruit seeds directly into your garden.
-This is called the "direct sow" method.
-The time to plant will be after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
-You can also start your seeds indoors if you'd like.
-Consult your seed envelope for how and when to sow seeds.
+If the soil isn't too cold, consider planting your fruit, flower, or veggie seeds directly into your garden.
+This is called "direct sow."
+Wait to plant until after the threat of frost is gone for the season, as sprouts and seedlings can't survive those conditions.
+You can also start your seeds indoors.
+Consult your seed envelope for when and how to plant your seeds.

 Garden Project Ideas